Brent Derry, PhD

 Current projects in the lab:

-- Regulation of DNA damage-induced apoptosis by the insulin signaling pathway.
+- Regulation of DNA repair by the TP53 orthologue cep-1.

 - Role of cerebral cavernous malformation (CCM) genes in apoptosis and organ development.